Logistic elliptic equation with a nonlinear boundary condition arising from coastal fishery harvesting: Introduction and main results

 The sublinear nonlinearity $u^q$ with $0<q<1$ appearing in \eqref{p} induces the absorption effect on $\partial\Omega$.
-Sublinear boundary conditions were explored in \cite{GA04, imcom2007, Wu07, GM08, BW08, RQU2015, RQU2019}.
-The case of sublinear incoming flux on $\partial\Omega$, the mixed case of sublinear absorption, and incoming flux on $\partial\Omega$, and the sublinear nonlinear term $u^q$ multiplied by indefinite weight were studied in \cite{GA04, Wu07, GM08}, in \cite{imcom2007}, and in \cite{BW08, RQU2015, RQU2019}, respectively.
+Sublinear boundary conditions were explored in \cite{GA04, imcom2007, Wu07, GM08, BW08, RQU2015, RQU2016, RQU2016b, RQU2019}.
+The case of sublinear incoming flux on $\partial\Omega$, the mixed case of sublinear absorption and incoming flux on $\partial\Omega$, and the sublinear term $u^q$ multiplied by indefinite weight were studied in \cite{GA04, Wu07, GM08, RQU2016b}, in \cite{imcom2007}, and in \cite{BW08, RQU2015, RQU2016, RQU2019}, respectively.
+It should be emphasized that $f(t)=t(1-t^{p-1})$ for $t\in \mathbb{R}$ is concave, whereas $g(t)=-\lambda t^q$ is convex for $t\geq0$.
+The combined nonlinearity can achieve multiplicity of positive solutions of \eqref{p} in certain cases.
+The study of nonlinear problems with a {\it concave-convex} nature originates from Ambrosetti, Brezis, and Cerami \cite{ABC94} who consider the positive solutions of the problem $-\Delta u =\lambda u^q + u^p$ in $\Omega$ with $0<q<1<p$ under the Dirichlet boundary condition.
+Studies of concave-convex problems were presented in \cite{FGU03, DS2003, FGU06, Wu06, GM08, K13, RQU2017, RQU2017b, KRQU2019}.

 It is well known that the Neumann logistic problem, \eqref{p} with $\lambda=0$:

 has exactly two nonnegative solutions, $u\equiv 0$ and $1$.
 For $\lambda>0$, it is easy to see that $u\equiv c\geq1$ is a supersolution of \eqref{p}.
 By a comparison argument, a positive solution $u$ of \eqref{p} satisfies that $u<1$ in $\overline{\Omega}$ (Proposition \ref{prop2.1}).
 Let $\lambda_{\Omega}>0$ be the smallest eigenvalue of the Dirichlet eigenvalue problem